Where to Stay in San Francisco: Best Areas & Hotels

 Attractions of the Embarcadero area include the Embarcadero, a palm-fringed promenade overlooking the Bay Bridge, and the Ferry Building, a historic landmark that houses gourmet food boutiques and hosts the farmers market on Tuesdays, Thursdays, and Saturdays.
 The Ferry Building is also the terminal for the ferry that sails to the charming seaside towns of Sausalito and Tiburon in Marin.

-In the bustling SoMa (south of Market Street) area of the downtown financial district is the W San Francisco, a trendy boutique hotel.
-Slightly further away (about a 20-minute walk) from the touristy areas of Chinatown, North Beach, and Union Square, this hotel has a modern, urban feel.
-Highlights nearby include the Museum of Modern Art, the Contemporary Jewish Museum, and the Museum of the African Diaspora.
+In the bustling SoMa (south of Market Street) area of the downtown financial district is the W San Francisco, a trendy four-star boutique hotel.
+Slightly farther away (about a 20-minute walk) from the touristy areas of Chinatown, North Beach, and Union Square, this hotel has a modern, urban feel.
+Highlights nearby include the SFMOMA (San Francisco Museum of Modern Art), the Contemporary Jewish Museum, and the Museum of the African Diaspora (MoAD).

 Where to Stay in San Francisco for Luxury

 Guests of the Fairmont Hotel swoon over the opulent lobby, with its gilded ceiling and velvet furniture recalling Victorian-era grandeur.
-The lavish rooms have pillow-top beds and plush comforters, which adds to the feeling of being pampered.
-For an upscale dining experience, the hotel's Laurel Court Restaurant serves afternoon tea, breakfast, brunch, lunch, and dinner.
+The lavish rooms have pillow-top beds and plush comforters, which add to the feeling of being pampered.
+For an upscale dining experience, the hotel's Laurel Court Restaurant serves breakfast and dinner in a lovely colonnaded salon.

-Another high-end Nob Hill hotel is The Ritz-Carlton, San Francisco on a quiet side street, just steps away from the California Street cable car.
-Exquisitely decorated in contemporary style, the hotel's guest rooms are outfitted with attention to detail, including luxurious bed linens, flat-screen TVs, and marble-paneled bathrooms.
-For an exceptional culinary experience, visitors may indulge in a gourmet meal at Parallel 37, the hotel's stylish restaurant that serves refined farm-to-table cuisine.
+Another high-end Nob Hill hotel, The Ritz-Carlton, San Francisco is tucked away on a quiet side street, just steps away from the California Street cable car.
+The hotel's tastefully decorated guest rooms are outfitted with attention to detail, including luxurious bed linens, flat-screen TVs, and marble-paneled bathrooms.
+This five-star hotel has a fitness center, a chic lounge that offers gourmet meals, and a restaurant that serves healthy breakfasts prepared from local ingredients.

 In downtown San Francisco, the landmark Palace Hotel, a Luxury Collection Hotel, San Francisco was built in 1875 and is listed by the National Trust as a Historic Hotel of America.
-The graceful architecture features a splendid porticoed entrance and Gilded Age, Neoclassical elements throughout the lobby and reception areas.
-The gorgeous glass-domed Garden Court restaurant is known for its Signature Tea, a fancy affair with authentic English tea and assorted pastries served on dainty fine china.
+The graceful architecture reveals Gilded Age, Neoclassical elements throughout the lobby and reception areas.
+The Garden Court serves breakfast, brunch, lunch, and afternoon tea in a beautiful glass-domed dining room, which is designated as a historic landmark.

 Also downtown, in the heart of bustling SoMa (part of the financial district), is The St. Regis San Francisco.
-This sleek and sophisticated hotel features signature "butler" service, posh rooms, and a chic restaurant.
-The neighborhood is less touristy than Nob Hill and Union Square, but it's still near top attractions, including shopping and gourmet restaurants.
-Highlights within walking distance are the SFMOMA (San Francisco Museum of Modern Art) and the MoAD (Museum of the African Diaspora).
+This sleek and sophisticated five-star hotel features signature "butler" service, posh rooms, and trendy gourmet-dining options.
+The neighborhood is less touristy than Nob Hill and Union Square, but it's still near top attractions, including shopping and restaurants.
+Highlights within walking distance are the SFMOMA and the Museum of the African Diaspora.

 Where to Stay in San Francisco for the Best Value